Many or all companies we feature compensate us. Compensation and editorial

 What happens to my gold if the custodian goes bankrupt?

-The custodian doesn’t own the gold; you do.
-That means if the custodian goes bankrupt, your gold is safe from creditors and can be transferred to a new custodian.
-Confirm that your gold will be kept off-balance sheet by both the custodian and depository.
+The custodian doesn’t own your gold; you do.
+So if the custodian goes bankrupt, your gold is safe from creditors.
+You can transfer your gold to a new custodian without losing your assets.